ohlulu/Engineer-assistant-PopClip-extension/README.md

 # Engineer assistant PopClip extension

-Engineer Assistant is a convenient PopClip extension to help you work through ChatGPT.
-[ChatGPT](https://openai.com/blog/chatgpt)
+Engineer Assistant is a convenient PopClip extension to help you work through [Claude 3.5 Sonnet](https://www.anthropic.com/).

 ## Features
 - [x] Correct the grammar and typos in the commit message.